U.S. appeals court revives lawsuit by family of man who died in Metro station and wasn’t found for 4 days

 Under D.C. law, Metro and other “common carriers” have a duty to take reasonable steps to render aid to a passenger if it knows or has reason to know that they are injured, regardless of whether they contributed to their own injury, the appeals court ruled, agreeing with the Whiteru family.

-Video footage showed the lawyer falling over a low concrete parapet at the back of the platform at the Judiciary Square station at about 1:15 a.m. on Oct.
+Video footage showed the lawyer falling over a low concrete parapet at the back of the platform at the Judiciary Square station about 1:15 a.m. on Oct.
 19, 2013, landing in a trench-like pit eight feet below.
 He suffered severe injuries and fractured at least one vertebra, but he was still alive after his fall.
-The parties agreed he would have survived the accident had he been discovered by 1:30 a.m. by station personnel during one of several scheduled inspections that night.
+The parties agreed he would have survived the accident had he been discovered by 1:30 a.m. by station personnel making one of several scheduled inspections that night.
 Instead, his body was discovered by a commuter four days later.

 “The Whiteru Estate argues that WMATA is not entitled to summary judgment on the negligence claim because there are genuine factual disputes regarding whether WMATA breached its duty to aid Mr. Whiteru after he negligently injured himself.
 We agree,” the appeals court said.
 “We cannot uphold a summary judgment order where a reasonable jury could conclude that WMATA breached such a duty, so we reverse and remand with respect to the Whiteru Estate’s negligence claim.”